microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 ### Querying By Name

-If the users know which metadata they would like to obtain, they may filter that information `ByName` if that metadata contains a ByName method.
+If the user know which metadata they would like to obtain, they may filter that information `ByName` if that metadata contains a ByName method.

 In the snippet below, we call `OutputGroupsByName` to get specific Output Groups.
 The Project System Query API will add valid output group to the results, and invalid groups are skipped over.
 In this case, results will contain three output groups: `Built`, `XmlSerializer`, and `SourceFiles`.